 Alvarez, a 2008 Olympian from Colombia fighting out of Montreal, earned a mandatory shot against world champion (and fellow Montreal fighter) Adonis Stevenson by virtue of his close decision win against Isaac Chilemba in a November 2015 title eliminator, but the title fight has been repeatedly delayed, though Alvarez has stayed busy with four more wins, including against Montreal's two biggest -- but faded -- boxing stars, a fifth-round knockout of former super middleweight titlist Lucian Bute in February and a decision against former champion Jean Pascal on June 3 on Stevenson's undercard.
 The title fight is supposed to be next.

 10. Joe Smith Jr. (23-2)

 In 2016, Smith, a construction worker by trade, scored two major upsets.
-First he drilled Andrzej Fonfara in the first round on his turf in Chicago, a victory that propelled him into a much bigger fight in December, when he was hand-picked as the opponent for the great Bernard Hopkins' retirement fight.
+First he drilled Andrzej Fonfara in the first round, a victory that propelled him into a much bigger fight in December, when he was hand-picked as the opponent for the great Bernard Hopkins' retirement fight.
 Smith struck again with an upset as he viciously knocked Hopkins out of the ring in an eighth-round knockout victory to send B-Hop into retirement with the first stoppage loss of his 28-year career.
-In his July 15 return, Smith scored a first-round knockdown against Sullivan Barrera but lost the rest of the fight in a clear decision, though he showed heart to battle through a broken jaw for most of the bout.
+But in his July return, Smith scored a first-round knockdown against Sullivan Barrera but lost the rest of the fight in a clear decision, though he showed heart to battle through a broken jaw for most of the bout.